 8) What do you like to do for fun?

 This is a good opportunity to see how much they know about your business.
 Maybe they’re asking about your client base, or what the work environment is like – these are all great questions!
-Bad questions would be jumping right in to compensation or, worse, not having any questions prepared at all.
-The first shows you that they’re mainly interested in money and not the opportunity; the later shows you they aren’t serious about the role.
+Bad questions would be jumping right into compensation or, worse, not having any questions prepared at all.
+The first shows you that they’re mainly interested in money and not the opportunity; the latter shows you they aren’t serious about the role.

 This is a solid start to getting you to the right candidate!
 It’s also important to remember that employees need continuous nurturing.
 After the candidate is hired, make sure you devote time to ongoing relationship building.
 Have regular meetings to make sure they’re happy, and their goals are being met.